 The Québec maritime Blog

-Did you know that the United Nations designated 2017 as the International Year of Sustainable Tourism for Development?
-In a vast territory rich in natural beauty, it’s not surprising that many attractions and lodging establishments emphasize sustainable tourism.
-Here are a few examples of initiatives that promote sustainable development in the maritime regions of Québec.
+In a territory as rich in natural beauty as Eastern Québec, it’s not surprising that many attractions and lodging establishments have implemented sustainable tourism practices.
+Here are some of the initiatives that stand out in the maritime regions of Québec.

-- “Tiny house”-style cottages at Domaine Floravie: These wooden cottages are mobile to reduce their environmental impact.
-In the summer, they are located along the St. Lawrence, while in the fall, they are moved inland to protect them from the tides.
-The cottages are also built according to ecological principles: they are equipped with solar panels, have composting toilets and showers, etc.
+- Domaine Floravie: This site offers wooden “tiny house”-style eco-friendly mobile cottages.
+In the summer, these units are located along the St. Lawrence, while in the fall, they’re moved inland to protect them from the tides.
+The cottages are also built according to ecological principles: they’re equipped with solar panels, composting toilets and showers, etc.

-- Treetop cabins or bubbles at Canopée Lit: Both of these options offer you the opportunity to spend a cosy night in the trees with a great view of this forest estate.
-Along with accommodations that are energy self-sufficient, you can also enjoy breakfast or brunch featuring local ingredients.
+- Canopée Lit: Spend a cozy night in a treetop cabin or bubble near the Saguenay Fjord and enjoy a great view of this forest estate.
+Along with accommodations that are energy self-sufficient, you can also enjoy breakfasts featuring local ingredients.

 Protected natural sites

-The maritime regions of Québec are home to 10 national parks that protect and promote local flora and fauna while fostering discovery of the natural world.
-All of these parks have implemented various sustainable development measures to protect local natural heritage, maintain ecological integrity and take into account environmental, social and economic concerns when developing programs for visitors.
+The maritime regions of Québec are home to 10 national parks that protect and promote local flora and fauna while encouragine eco-friendly discovery of the natural world.
+All these parks have implemented various sustainable development measures to preserve local natural heritage, maintain ecological integrity and take into account environmental, social and economic concerns when developing programs for visitors.

-- Seal watching in Parc national du Bic
+- Eco-friendly seal-watching activities in Parc national du Bic

-- Protecting the beluga population in the Saguenay–St. Lawrence Marine Park and Parc national du Fjord-du-Saguenay
+- Beluga protection measures in the Saguenay–St. Lawrence Marine Park and in Parc national du Fjord-du-Saguenay

-- Preserving the fossils in Parc national de Miguasha, a UNESCO World Heritage Site
+- Fossil preservation in Parc national de Miguasha, a UNESCO World Heritage Site

 Part of the region of Côte-Nord has also been designated a World Biosphere Reserve by UNESCO.
-The Manicouagan-Uapishka World Biosphere Reserve educates visitors about environmental, social and economic issues in this area.
-Further east in Côte-Nord, the Sept Îles Archipelago contains the largest seabird sanctuary in Eastern Canada, on Corossol Island.
+Thus, the Manicouagan-Uapishka World Biosphere Reserve educates visitors about environmental, social and economic issues in this area.
+The Uapishka Station also encourages the discovery and protection of this territory through ecotourism activities, encounters with the local Innu community and scientific research.
+Further east in Côte-Nord, the Sept Îles Archipelago is home to the largest seabird sanctuary in Eastern Canada, on Corossol Island.
 The boats that will take you to this archipelago must maintain a distance of at least 500 metres (1600 feet) from the sanctuary.

 In the Îles de la Madeleine, birds can find refuge in the Pointe de l’Est National Wildlife Area.
 This territory, which is protected by the Canadian Wildlife Service, shelters ducks and shorebirds.
 Piping plovers and horned grebes, two endangered species, nest here during breeding season.

 In Gaspésie, the International Appalachian Trail (IAT-QC) is also committed to sustainable development.
 The Québec segment of the trail is the first long-distance hiking route to receive the Grande Randonnée designation in North America (GR®A1).
 The purpose of this certification is to ensure the quality and sustainability of the trails to which it is granted, in accordance with specific criteria.
-The IAT-QC also complies with the seven principles of Leave No Trace Canada, including using existing trails in popular areas to avoid damage to surface vegetation and disposing of waste properly.
+The IAT-QC also complies with the seven principles of Leave No Trace Canada, including using existing trails to avoid damage to surface vegetation and disposing of waste properly.
 The trail crosses through Forillon National Park, Parc national de la Gaspésie and the Réserve faunique de Matane.
-Auberge de montagne des Chic-Chocs is located in the wildlife reserve: this eco-friendly mountain lodge, which is perched 615 metres (2000 feet) above sea level, is designed to integrate into the natural environment.
-The lodge is also off the grid: it is powered by generators and solar panels.
+An eco-friendly mountain lodge, Auberge de montagne des Chic-Chocs, is located in the wildlife reserve.
+Perched 615 metres (2000 feet) above sea level, the building is designed to integrate into the natural environment.
+It’s also off the grid since it’s powered by generators and solar panels.

-At the eastern tip of the Gaspé Peninsula, the Percé UNESCO Global Geopark offers outdoor activities that promote the rich geological heritage of Mt.
+At the eastern tip of the Gaspé Peninsula, the Percé UNESCO Global Geopark offers a multitude of indoor and outdoor activities that showcase the rich geological heritage of Mt.
 Sainte-Anne and Mt.
-Blanc in harmony with the existing environment.
+Blanc while disturbing the existing environment as little as possible.
+The geopark also offers 10 glamping units that allow you to spend the night in harmony with this exceptional site.